Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 • whether ordinary procedure would generate it;

-• whether it was requested, produced, refused, partially produced, contradicted, destroyed, sealed, or unavailable;
+• whether the record was requested, produced, refused, partially produced, contradicted, destroyed, sealed, delayed, or unavailable;

 Incentive Features